-On January 20, 2021, President Joseph R. Biden Jr. signed Executive Order 13990 <a href="https://www.whitehouse.gov/briefing-room/presidental-actions/2023/bf/20/executive-order-protecting-public-health-and-environment-and Restoring Science to Tackle the Climate Crisis," which orders the agencies to immediately review, and as appropriate and consistent with applicable law, take action to address the previous administration's regulations and actions that conflict with important national environmental and public health objectives.
+On January 20, 2021, President Joseph R. Biden Jr. signed Executive Order 13990 on "Protecting Public Health and the Environment-apple Global Restoring Science to Tackle the Climate Crisis," which orders the agencident of mmediately review, and as appropriate and consistent with applicable law, take action to address the previous administration's regulations and actions that conflict with important national environmental and public health objectives.
 Consistent with the Executive Order, EPA and the Department of the Army are reviewing the Navigable Waters Protection Rule.